 UDFclient is a userland implementation of the UDF filingsystem as defined

 by the OSTA group.
-UDFclient is designed to
+UDFclient was created as

-be a study platform and a run-up to a full read and write kernel level
+a study platform for the full read and write kernel level implementation found

 UDFclient basicly provides a userinterface not unlike ftp(1) but differs in

 that it allways fetches or writes files recursively from the disc(s).
 As from

 version 0.4.9 it supports the basic get, mget, put, mput, mv, rm, mkdir,